 One part nutrient regimens are easy to use but don’t allow you the flexibility to tailor your nutrients to the specific crop.

 I’m a big fan of Dyna-Gro’s products because they are simple to use and work well for general hobby growing.
 When you start to understand the nutrient needs of the plant your growing, you may look to a more advanced nutrient regimen like General Hydroponics Flora Series.
 Plants can also benefit from various supplements that go by different names depending on the nutrient regimen you’re using.

 Pollinating Cucumbers Grown Indoors

 Cucumbers grown indoors will need some help with pollination, though I typically try to hand pollinate my outdoor cucumbers as well.
-Cucumbers plants are monoecious plants, meaning they produce flowers with male and female parts on separate flowers.
+Cucumber plants are monoecious plants, meaning they produce flowers with male and female parts on separate flowers.
 Cucumber flowers are easily distinguishable.
-Female flowers (shown in the picture above) will have a small cucumber at the base of the flower, while male flowers (shown below) are just a cluster of flowers, no cucumber at their base.
+Female flowers (shown in the picture above) will have a small cucumber at the base of the flower, while male flowers (shown below) are just a cluster of flowers, with no cucumber at their base.

 There are a couple of different ways you can pollinate your hydroponic cucumbers.
 You can use a q tip or small paint brush and gently rub the male flower then transfer the pollen to the flower to assist pollination.
 Another option is plucking the male flower and rubbing it on the female flower.
 For more in-depth information on hand pollination, check out this article detailing 3 methods of hand pollination.